abpframework/abp/docs/en/Migration-Guides/Abp-5_0.md

 * `IRepository` doesn't inherit from `IQueryable` anymore.
 It was [made obsolete in 4.2](https://docs.abp.io/en/abp/latest/Migration-Guides/Abp-4_2#irepository-getqueryableasync).

+### Automatically Setting the TenantId for New Entities

+Beginning from the version 5.0, ABP automatically sets the `TenantId` for you when you create a new entity object (that implements the `IMultiTenant` interface).
+It is done in the constructor of the base `Entity` class (all other base entity and aggregate root classes are derived from the `Entity` class).
+The `TenantId` is set from the current value of the `ICurrentTenant.Id` property.

+This can be a breaking change in rare cases (for example, if you create host side entities from a tenant context and do not explicitly set host entity's `TenantId` to `null`).

 ### Other Breaking Changes

 * [#9549](https://github.com/abpframework/abp/pull/9549) `IObjectValidator` methods have been changed to asynchronous.